 “Hey man can you come to Russia in February?
 Bring tall t’s and Soulja Boy Tellem’s new album.”
 I got the call to come out to Moscow, Russia to do a mountainboard demonstration.
-To go on this trip I would have to miss two weeks of the educational institution I call college.
+To go on this trip I would have to miss two weeks of agriculture scholarships.
 School can wait, right?
 When I got there I realized that this demo would be more like a performance.

 As soon as I got off the plane I went to the Moscow Sport and Physical Culture Department headquarters for a press conference.
 I know right?
 They have a government agency just for sports and that agency supports action sports and even mountainboarding.
 Plus, I had never done a press conference so I thought I was on the come up for sure.
 Lots of things got lost in translation but I could tell by all the press that this thing was going to involve more than just some friends and me mountainboarding.